-You might have spotted the cutest studio apartment ever, or a sweet 6-bedroom house for the squad from halls to move into – but before you even think about hitting that ‘Book a Viewing’ button, make sure you run through our Pre-Viewing Checklist.
+You might have spotted the cutest studio apartment ever, or a sweet 6-bedroom house for the squad, but before you even think about hitting that ‘Book a Viewing’ button, make sure you run through our Pre-Viewing Checklist.

-We’ve split this bit into two parts, the first running through the pre-flight essentials to make sure you know all you need to know to find the right student houses, and the second covering a couple of must-haves to prepare for viewing day.
+We’ve split this bit into two parts.
+The first runs through the pre-flight essentials, to make sure you find the right student homes to view.
+The second covers a couple of must-haves to prepare for viewing day.

-That’s why it’s super important to work out your budget before going to view any properties, there’s no point going to look around somewhere that’s twice your acceptable price range!
-In fact, it’s probably a wise idea to get everyone together who you plan on living with to work out the maximum acceptable weekly rent you can pay between you.
+There’s no point going to look around somewhere that’s twice your acceptable price range.
+In fact, it’s probably a wise idea to get your future flatmates together to work out the maximum acceptable weekly rent you can pay between you.